 The participant fee is $500 and can be paid in two installments of $250 each.
 This fee will partially cover round-trip airfare from RDU to Guanajuato, lodging, most meals, and entrance fees to exhibits and other activities.
 Other costs will be covered by the Duke Office of Durham and Community Affairs and the UNC-Duke Consortium in Latin American & Caribbean Studies.
 After airfare is purchased, participants will be responsible for reimbursing Duke for the cost of the ticket should they unexpectedly be unable to travel.
 (The ticket would remain in the participant’s name for use at a later date.)
 In addition, participants will be responsible for: passport fees (if ordering new or renewing); immunizations or other medical needs; optional meals on your own in Mexico; other incidentals.

 – Allow the UNC-Duke Consortium in Latin American & Caribbean Studies to make their curriculum unit available for download on their website.

 – Share pertinent information gained from their cross-cultural experience with colleagues, administrators, and/or other education professionals.

-– Complete all relevant program evaluation assessments conducted by the Duke Office of Durham & Regional Affairs and the UNC-Duke Consortium in Latin American & Caribbean Studies.
+– Complete all relevant program evaluation assessments conducted by the Duke Office of Durham and Community Affairs and the UNC-Duke Consortium in Latin American & Caribbean Studies.